Mikusch/source-vehicles/README.md

 1. Download the latest version from the [releases](https://github.com/Mikusch/tf-vehicles/releases) page
 2. Extract the contents of the archive into your server directory
 3. Type `sm plugins load vehicles` into your server console or restart your server

-4. Use the `sm_vehicle` console command in-game to spawn vehicles
+## Usage
+There is a menu combining all of the plugin's features that can be accessed using `sm_vehicle`.

+Additionally, you may use `sm_createvehicle` to create and `sm_destroyvehicle` to remove a vehicle.
+To remove all vehicles in the map, use `sm_destroyallvehicles`.

 ## Configuration
 The `vehicles.cfg` allows you to add your own vehicles.
 Each vehicle requires at least a model, a vehicle script, and a vehicle type.

-More documentation can be found in the config itself.
+More documentation can be found in the [default configuration](/addons/sourcemod/configs/vehicles/vehicles.cfg).

+**Example:**
 ```
 "Vehicles"
 {